The Ultimate Jeopardy Trivia Questions & Answers Collection

 – He was the first president of the United States. – Who is George Washington?

 There are a ton of topics and categories you can use in Jeopardy.
-Some include history, geography, science, literature, sports, movies, TV, music, pop culture, food and drink, politics, law, Oscar nominations etc.
+Some jeopardy examples include history, geography, science, literature, sports, movies, TV, music, pop culture, food and drink, politics, law, etc.

 Adact Newsletter